h-griffin/dnd-notes/grimmhaus/lore.md

 # AB Aeterno: Grimmhaus Wiki

 ## twilight counsil
-- mages /political intelligence
+- mages /political intelligence *S5*

 ## order of ox
-- military following huelfryn?
+- military following huelfryn? *S7*

 ## dread
-- untimate evil
+- untimate evil *S4*
-- dread seed in taloa (continent in the west)
+- dread seed in taloa (continent in the west) *S5*
     - session#19 shaza el absorbs dread seed, shrinks to a doll to be taken to city of dys
-- can only be unmade using the dream shard
+- can only be unmade using the dream shard *S19*
-- dread/malakor destoryed with pure fire or flame of valor
+- dread/malakor destoryed with pure fire or flame of valor *S19*

 ## aetheric shard
 - Magic Shard
 - functions like a magic bettery/reserve
-- consumed by prime manor to teleport building
+- consumed by prime manor to teleport building *S6*
 - see [Prime manor](#prime-manor) for aetheric shard house charges inventory

 ## dream shard
 - Reality shard
 - stone of immense power from fragment of reality - power of the universe
-- can unmake the dread
+- can unmake the dread *S18*

 # === CHARACTERS ===

 ## Baston Grimm
-- owner of grimmhaus manor - missing 20+ years
+- owner of grimmhaus manor - missing 20+ years *S1*
 - 7 kids
-    1. hestin - metalic liquid in jar experiment
+    1. hestin - metalic liquid in jar experiment *S2*
-    2. etan (indigo) - smoke
+    2. etan (indigo) - smoke *S2*
     3. isen
     4. tylus
     5.
     6.
     7.
-- the body of baston grimm lays in the harbor of ebbonguard, dead mans island
+- the body of baston grimm lays in the harbor of ebbonguard, dead mans island *S18*
-- the spirit of baston grimm resides in the planes of tartarus
+- the spirit of baston grimm resides in the planes of tartarus *S18*

 ## Indigo
-- baston grimms second oldest son etan, known as indigo
+- baston grimms second oldest son etan, known as indigo *S5*
 - sent verana on her missions to defeat the dread

 ## Kato-Ra El
-- devil?
+- devil? *S6*
 -
 - he came with the darkness and cut out the light, trapped the all bloom within a strange prison

 ## Ambrosius Fog
-- employer of ambrosius casino
+- employer of ambrosius casino *S7*

 ## Count Felix Defluff
-- huelfryn
+- huelfryn and auri followed to kitchen in ambrosious casino *S9*
 - feline person, curled mustache

 ## VeeVee
 - female ninja
-- stole an aetheric shard from ambrosius casino vault creating a portal
+- stole an aetheric shard from ambrosius casino vault creating a portal *S9*

 ## Shaza El
-- dread master?
+- dread master? *S11*
-- temple of shaza el mabad in desert north of takrati, taloa
+- temple of shaza el mabad in desert north of takrati, taloa *S14*
 - session#19 absorbs dread seed and shrivels into doll (norman: fetish of shaza el), must be taken to city of dyss and time will be undone
     - fetish of shaza el: 3 spells
-- "a nessicary trragedy"
+- "a nessicary trragedy" *S15*
     - ### sari
-        - shazas one regret is sari
+        - shazas one regret is sari *S15*
-        - young girl living at the temple of shaza el cleaning stones
+        - young girl living at the temple of shaza el cleaning stones *S17*
         - shazas pregnant wife that died because of baston grimm
-        - lives on as a quatle - feathered winged serpent that feeds on souls
+        - lives on as a quatle - feathered winged serpent that feeds on souls *S19*
         - session#19 explodes into a million stars after shaza absorbs dread seed

 ## Sand Sculptor
-- "sand man" desert guide
+- "sand man" desert guide *S12*
-- "we the sarab"
+- "we the sarab" *S12*
 - daughter rameek, killed by kaneki session#14
 - killed by kaneki session#14

 ## Zara the Weaver
-- owner of weaving/tapestry shop in takraki, taloa
+- owner of weaving/tapestry shop in takraki, taloa *S12*
-- patterns/portraits come to her in a vision
+- patterns/portraits come to her in a vision *S12*

 ## Azar Alshams
-- king of the south wind
+- king of the south wind *S15*
-- refers to zazriel as princess, she does not recognize him
+- refers to zazriel as princess, she does not recognize him *S15*

 ## Susano The Storm Lord
-- god of lightning and thunder
+- god of lightning and thunder *S16*
-- father to Azar Alshams king of the south wind and princess "delila"
+- father to Azar Alshams king of the south wind and princess "delila" *S15*
 - koromus diety?
 - war between air and sky (dripper vs koromu)

 ## Reverend Mother
-- allMother - Pura
+- allMother - Pura *S9*
 - norman is high priest of reverend mother
-- shaza el thinks she is a harlet, cause of the dread
+- shaza el thinks she is a harlet, cause of the dread *S19*

 ## Razzle Mac
-- city of night representative
+- city of night representative *S20*

 ## saas the whisper wind
+- trader - poisons, psychedellics, away out of here, "information" *S20*

 ## alino green leaf
-- staff with mushrooms topped with honeycomb dripping
+- staff with mushrooms topped with honeycomb dripping *S20*

 ## bodo the grump
-- troll, expert bridge repair
+- troll, expert bridge repair *S20*

+## herold greyson of the high pass
+- huel needs to find *S20*
+- in bruke, bogflats, eastern dalstead *S20*

+## father dominicus
+- church of five points

 # === PLACES ===